-Online Dispute Resolution, or ODR, refers to a broad set of technologies meant to either supplement or replace ways in which people have traditionally resolved their disputes.
+Online dispute resolution, or ODR, refers to a broad set of technologies meant to either supplement or replace ways in which people have traditionally resolved their disputes.
 ODR shares and builds upon the foundational characteristics of alternative dispute resolution, or ADR, emphasizing easier and more efficient methods of addressing conflict.

 ODR’s origins closely follow the history of digital interactions, particularly commercial transactions.
 As the volume of interactions increased, so too did the volume of disputes, and a need for redress native to the internet itself.
 While the internet dates back to the late ‘60s, its adoption for the first twenty-five years of its existence was limited largely to academic and military settings.
-As such, grievances could often be resolved offline, as the parties were likely to be in the same real-world circles.
+Thus, grievances could often be resolved offline, as the parties were likely to be in the same real-world circles.

 Courts’ initial engagement with online disputes were more focused on how to resolve online disputes through traditional litigation than on engaging in solutions that utilized technology.
 For instance, a big issue courts confronted during the mid-1990s was related to where jurisdiction resided for disputes arising from online interactions.
 Additionally, the early adoption of internet use on college campuses led to litigation around campus activities, touching on issues such as freedom of speech and harassment.
 While the issues discussed stemmed from online behavior, the dispute resolution process itself was still very analog.